top of page

 Rooted in Place.
 Designed to Belong.

-Every Lowcountry landscape tells a different story — marsh, river, sea.
-And at Perched Architecture, we design homes that fit not just stylistically, but ecologically and emotionally.
-We build with intention, so that your home feels like it’s always belonged to its surroundings — even when it’s brand new.
+Every Lowcountry landscape tells a story, whether marsh, river, or sea.
+At Perched Architecture, we design homes that fit not only stylistically but also ecologically and emotionally.
+Our goal is to create homes that feel as if they have always belonged to their surroundings, even when they are brand new.

 Comments